Komtar: Phase four

 Phase four was originally designed as an extension of Komtar's pedestrian mall, stretching 100 m along Prangin Road, beyond Carnavon Street, while covering remnants of Maxwell Road.
 In 1990, 155 traders along Prangin Road were relocated to within Komtar and Chowrasta Market in preparation for phase four.
 However, the extension was replaced with Prangin Mall, a 1500000 sqft shopping complex at a cost of RM200 million.
 The complex contained 73 escalators, two "bubble" lifts, an international food centre, six Parisian cafés, a garden mall, and four cinemas with a total of 1,800 seats.

-Prangin Mall under construction, c.
-February 1997.

 Excavation works for Prangin Mall began in 1996.
 During piling works, ground subsidence was sighted at the site, leading to cracks appearing on over a hundred houses nearby.
 Komtar reported similar occurrences, even though officials denied the complex was in danger.
 In January 1997, nearby residents filed a police report on this issue, leading to investigations by the Malaysian Public Works Institute (Ikram).
 They concluded that the structure's foundations were flawed, causing underground water to migrate away from the construction site, leading to subsidence.

 As a response, the Penang state government requested a geotechnical report from Prangin Mall's developers, although it did not reach state officials until February 1997.
 On 30 January, citing the developers' failure of compliance, Ikram issued a stop work order on Prangin Mall.
 The order was expanded to phase three, noting similar circumstances.
 At its worst, three hundred houses were affected, while the incident has since been described as a "crisis" or a "disaster".

 In March 1997, the developers submitted three mitigation measures to the state government.
 Mitigation works began in April and lasted for 53 days, costing the developers RM6 million.
 After mitigation works were complete, the state government lifted the stop work order for Prangin Mall in June under a 20-point agreement.
 Construction was finally complete in mid-2000 and opened in 2001.